SD › Where to Visit in Europe

-- My favorite cities in Europe are Paris and Florence.
+- My favorite cities in Europe are London, Paris, Barcelona, and Florence.

-- July and August are busy everywhere in Europe.
-June and September have great weather and any beach on the Mediterranean is still wonderful.
+- Best Time to Visit Europe: July and August have wonderful weather but are busy everywhere in Europe so if you have the option (and families usually don’t) then June and September are better as the weather is remains great and every beach on the Mediterranean is still wonderful.
 For outdoor sightseeing April, May, October, and early November are pleasant in most of Europe.

-- If you’re a museum lover then January and February see wonderfully short lines at the top attractions in London, Paris, Amsterdam, Berlin, Barcelona, Florence, and Rome.
+- If you’re a museum lover then early December, January, February, and early March see wonderfully short lines at the top attractions in London, Paris, Amsterdam, Berlin, Barcelona, Madrid, Florence, Milan, and Rome.
 The weather can be miserable but these big cities have lots to see indoors.

 The 15 Best Places to Visit in Europe

 Paris has it all, which is why it’s as close to a must-see as there is in Europe.
 Food, history, art, culture, and beauty around every corner.
 A highlight for me is doing a bike tour around the city.
 Paris Travel Guide • Best Paris Hotels • Best Paris Family Hotels • Best Cheap Hotel in Paris • Best Time to Visit Paris • Paris with Kids • Best Restaurants in Paris • Best Things to Do in Paris • Where to Stay in Paris

 2. Florence, Italy